4-Aminosalicylic acid: Pharmacology

-Mode of action

-4-Aminosalicylic acid has been shown to be a pro-drug and it is incorporated into the folate pathway by dihydropteroate synthase (DHPS) and dihydrofolate synthase (DHFS) to generate a hydroxyl dihydrofolate (Hydroxy-H_{2}Pte and Hydroxy-H_{2}PteGlu) antimetabolite, which competes with dihydrofolate at the binding site of dihydrofolate reductase (DHFR).
-The binding of Hydroxy-H_{2}PteGlu to dihydrofolate reductase will block the enzymatic activity.

 Mechanism of action

 Some studies have shown that principal antitubercular action of PAS occurs via poisoning of folate metabolism.

+Specifically, 4-aminosalicylic acid is incorporated into the folate pathway in place of the correct 4-aminobenzoic acid (PABA) by dihydropteroate synthase (DHPS) to generate hydroxyl-dihydropteroate (HO-H_{2}Pte; 2'-hydroxy-7,8-dihydropteroate).
+This product is then used by dihydrofolate synthase (DHFS) to make a hydroxyl-dihydrofolate (HO-H_{2}PteGlu) antimetabolite.
+HO-H_{2}PteGlu competes with dihydrofolate for the binding site of dihydrofolate reductase (DHFR) and blocks the enzymatic activity.

 Resistance

 It was initially thought that resistance of 4-aminosalicylic acid came from a mutation affecting dihydrofolate reductase (DHFR).
 However, it was discovered that it was caused by a mutation affecting the dihydrofolate synthesis (DHFS) enzyme activity.
 The mutations of isoleucine 43, arginine 49, serine 150, phenylalanine 152, glutamate 153, and alanine 183 were found to affect the binding pocket of the dihydrofolate synthase enzyme.
-This will reduce the ability for hydroxy-H_{2}Pte to bind to dihydrofolate synthase and preventing 4-aminosalicylic acid from poisoning the folate metabolism.
+This will reduce the ability for HO-H_{2}Pte to bind to DHFS so that less of OH-H_{2}PteGlu is made.

 History

 4-Aminosalicylic acid was first synthesized by Seidel and Bittner in 1902.
 It was rediscovered by the Swedish chemist Jörgen Lehmann upon the report that the tuberculosis bacterium avidly metabolized salicylic acid.
 Lehmann first tried PAS as an oral TB therapy late in 1944.
 The first patient made a dramatic recovery.
+The manner in which Lehmann discovered the TB indication for PAS was salient in the history of drug discovery because it was a rare example in which a person mentally postulated the exact molecule for a drug based on their acquired knowledge of the biochemical behaviour of an analogue of the molecule.
 The drug proved better than streptomycin, which had nerve toxicity and to which TB could easily develop resistance.
 In 1948, researchers at Britain's Medical Research Council demonstrated that combined treatment with streptomycin and PAS was superior to either drug alone, and established the principle of combination therapy for tuberculosis.